 To make sure you don't miss our latest blog posts, you can subscribe with your email address.
 It's free and delivered hot and fresh right to your inbox.
 Pinky swear we won't share your email address with anyone else.
 Before you leave, like us on Facebook and follow us on Twitter and Instagram.

 FYI, this website and blog is written in English -- not because we're ashamed to speak Tagalog.
 Actually, we speak Tagalog, thank you very much.
 And as you'll read, we're both very proud to be Filipino.
-Words and phrases in Philippine languages will be italicized and translated into English for the benefit of all.

 "The Philippines."
 Street Food Around the World: An Encyclopedia of Food and Culture.
 First edition.
 2013.
 Print.